 One of the most common ways to monetise a website, beyond the direct sales offers of the core business of course, is to publish relevant content in a specific niche and perhaps try to sell advertising space to interested parties who want to reach your market.

 You have to approach the way in which you deliver your content in what can be described to be a natural way, for instance a website focused on beer recipes probably doesn’t attract much in the way of beer drinkers as a whole.
-As a result it might make sense to try and monetise your site by promoting and linking to a niche website that focuses on an area of the same sort of interests, such as a new casino 2020 list that would interest eager bettors whose betting exploits naturally go well with some good beer.
+As a result it might make sense to try and monetise your site by promoting and linking to a niche website that focuses on an area of the same sort of interests, such as a mobile casinos list that would interest eager bettors whose betting exploits naturally go well with some good beer.

 This is a popular practice, and it has been so for a long time.
 Whenever anyone is tempted to approach the market via a particular niche in order to generate a few extra bucks, the term “special interest group” will inevitably be mentioned, usually with the suggestion that it is a rather exclusive group and perhaps overly powerful or influential to be associated with.

 This is an easy way to build your website, no matter how niche you are after, but it’s not always a way to attract a broader readership.
 For example, at a certain point there is only so much free content you can post on a website, and there’s a limit on the time you can spend and the number of jobs you can take on at once without burning out.
 If your site concentrates on beer recipes but also sells advertisements, that’s fine – that’s going to cover your costs – but if you’re after a broader audience, you can’t afford to risk burning out your readership by continually trying to push your beer articles to them.